 Are costly mistakes being made that could be eradicated with better Maths skills?

-Are there problems with health and safety issues because employees can’t understand the regulations?
+Are there problems with health and safety issues because of difficulties understanding the regulations?

 How do these problems impact on the bottom line?